Project-Collapse-Studios/HammerSDK/README.md

 build, but for development purposes it may be useful to build locally or run from source.
 This also creates the `gen_choreo` utility.

-Run `python -m PyInstaller postcompiler.spec` to freeze the application.
+Cd into `src/`, then run  `python -m PyInstaller ../postcompiler.spec` to freeze the application.
 Optionally pass `--workpath XXX` and `--distpath XXX` to specify a temp folder and the destination respectively.